ELITR/manual-revision-of-transcripts/README.md

 Depending on the particular editing environment, please try to adhere to the following annotation rules as much as possible:

-- full correct letter casing + punctuation
+- Full correct letter casing + punctuation
-- one line per sentence
+- One line per sentence
+  + When in doubt if there was or was not a sentence boundary, *please mark it as if it was there*.
+We prefer more shorter sentences.
-- handling of numbers and abbreviations is unclear; the following options seem equally good, but try to be consistent:
+- Handling of numbers and abbreviations is unclear; the following options seem equally good, but try to be consistent:
   - spelled out (write down these words to the transcript): ``forty four``, ``Czech Tech`` (if the abbreviation was not spelled letter by letter ["C-T-U"])
   - condensed (write down abbreviations to transcripts): ``44``, ``CTU``
   - In any case avoid _expanding_ what was said, so do not write ``Czech Technical University`` when the person said CzechTech
-- in most cases transcribe exactly what was said. this includes:
+- In most cases transcribe exactly the words that were said.
+This includes:
-	* repeated words
+  * Repeated words
-  * grammatical errors
+  * Grammatical errors
-  * semantic errors, e.g. incorrect word choice in non-native speech
+  * Semantic errors, e.g. incorrect word choice in non-native speech
-  * exceptions from this include transcribing with presentation in mind, e.g. youtube subitles, where we should aim for readability
+  * Exceptions from this include transcribing sound where the transcript is supposed to be publicly released.
+For instance when transcribing youtube videos and we directly want to keep the subtitles public, we should aim a little more for readability over verity.